Skip to Main Content

 John Couture in Martell Greenhouse at the Wright Center examining a tree.

 Since joining Purdue in 2016, Couture has bridged the gap between basic plant biology and technological innovation.
 He has cultivated a comprehensive research program geared towards enhancing plant health and management across diverse spatial scales.
-He also holds a key role within the Institute of Digital Forestry.
+He also holds a key role within the Institute for Digital Forestry.

-“I’ve had very positive interactions with deans and my department heads, especially and importantly while I was getting established,” stated Couture
+“I’ve had very positive interactions with deans and my department heads, especially and importantly while I was getting established,” stated Couture.

 The resources and support the college invests in the faculty – from seed funding to professional development and instructional support – has helped me develop a holistic program focused on trying to achieve world class research, instruction and mentoring, and engagement.” -John Couture